MezMerrit/AU-School-Handwriting-Fonts/README.md

 Copyright (c) 2022 The AU School Handwriting Fonts Project Authors (https://github.com/MezMerrit/AU-School-Handwriting-Fonts)

 These Fonts are licensed under the SIL Open Font License, Version 1.1.
-This license is copied [Nhere](https://github.com/MezMerrit/AU-School-Handwriting-Fonts/blob/main/OFL.txt "SIL Open Font License"), and is also available with a FAQ at: https://scripts.sil.org/OFL.
+This license is copied [here](https://github.com/MezMerrit/AU-School-Handwriting-Fonts/blob/main/OFL.txt "SIL Open Font License"), and is also available with a FAQ at: (https://scripts.sil.org/OFL).

 The fonts files themselves also contain licensing and authorship metadata.

+# Repsoitory Layout #

+This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the [Google Fonts workflow](https://github.com/googlefonts/googlefonts-project-template).